Privacy policy for users of the website video.samedi.de (samedi video consultation)

 With regard to the data processing described above, users and data subjects have the right to

-You have the right to information about the personal data processed about you, this means that you have the right to obtain confirmation as to whether or not personal data in question is being processed.
-To the extent that this is the case, you have the right to access the personal data processed about you and certain additional information, as well as to receive a copy in a commonly used electronic format.
+You have the right to access the personal data you are processing, which means that you have the right to confirmation as to whether or not the personal data in question is being processed.
+Where this is the case, you have the right to access the personal data you are processing and certain additional information, as well as to receive a copy in a commonly used electronic format.

 b) Right to rectification

-You have the right to have inaccurate personal data concerning you corrected and the right to have incomplete personal data completed.
+You have the right to rectification of inaccurate personal data concerning you and the right to have incomplete personal data completed.

 c) Right to erasure

-You have the right to have your personal data deleted, subject to restrictions under applicable law.
-This is the case, for example, if the personal data is no longer necessary for the purposes for which it is processed, you withdraw your consent and there is no other legal ground for the processing, or the processing of your personal data is not necessary for compliance with a legal obligation or for the establishment, exercise or defense of legal claims.
+You have the right to erasure of your personal data, subject to the restrictions under applicable law.
+This is the case, for example, if the personal data is no longer necessary for the purposes for which it is processed, you withdraw your consent and there is no other legal ground for the processing, or the processing of your personal data is not necessary for compliance with a legal obligation, to establish, exercise or defend legal claims.

 d) Right to restriction of processing

-You have the right to restrict your personal data, for example, if you dispute its accuracy or if you have objected to the processing as described above.
-In both cases, this right applies while we are processing and reviewing your request.
+You have the right to restrict your personal data, for example if you contest its accuracy or if you have objected to the processing as described above.
+In both cases, this right applies during the processing and verification of your request by us.

-If you have consented to certain processing, you have the right to withdraw your consent at any time.
-The withdrawal of consent does not affect the lawfulness of the processing based on the consent prior to its withdrawal.
+If you have consented to a particular processing, you have the right to withdraw your consent at any time.
+The withdrawal of consent does not affect the lawfulness of the processing based on the consent before its withdrawal.

 f) Right to data portability

-You have the right to have data that we process automatically on the basis of your consent or in performance of a contract handed over to you or to a third party in a common, machine-readable format.
-If you request the direct transfer of the data to another controller, this will only be done insofar as it is technically feasible.
+You have the right to have data that we process automatically on the basis of your consent or in fulfilment of a contract handed over to you or to a third party in a common, machine-readable format.
+If you request the direct transfer of the data to another controller, this will only be done to the extent that it is technically feasible.

 g) Right to object

-You have the right to object if the processing is based on the balance of interests pursuant to Art.
-6 (1) p.
-1 lit. e) or f) DSGVO in order to request a reassessment of interests or to object to direct marketing.
-We will then make a new assessment and continue processing your personal data, despite your objection, only if we can demonstrate compelling legitimate grounds that override your interests.
+You have the right to object if the processing is based on the balancing of interests in accordance with Art.
+6 (1) sentence 1 (e) or (f) GDPR in order to request a reassessment of the interests or to be able to object to direct marketing.
+We will then carry out a new assessment and, despite your objection, we will only continue to process your personal data if we can demonstrate compelling legitimate grounds which override your interests.

 h) Right to lodge a complaint with the competent supervisory authority

-You can file a complaint if you believe that we have violated applicable data protection regulations when processing your personal data.
-In addition, the provider is obliged to inform all recipients to whom data has been disclosed by the provider about any correction or deletion of data or restriction of processing that takes place on the basis of Articles 16, 17 (1), 18 DSGVO.
-However, this obligation does not exist insofar as this notification is impossible or involves a disproportionate effort.
-Notwithstanding the above, the user has a right to information about these recipients.
+You can lodge a complaint if you believe that we have violated applicable data protection legislation in the processing of your personal data.
+In addition, the Provider is obliged to inform all recipients to whom data has been disclosed by the Provider of any correction or deletion of data or the restriction of processing that takes place on the basis of Articles 16, 17 (1), 18 GDPR.
+However, this obligation does not apply if this notification is impossible or involves disproportionate effort.
+Without prejudice to this, the user has a right to information about these recipients.